 Peter Pan syndrome is real.
 I’m tired of being disappointed by men; Should I say boys?
 Of course not all men.
 The last guy I decided to stop seeing was and has been very good towards me.
 I just wasn’t super attracted to him and I didn’t want to learn to like/love someone.
 I guess I could name a handful of very decent guys, which still gives me some hope.
 The ones I always seem to be attracted to are the most inconsistent males ever and their actions make me think or feel like a zilch.

 He kept suggesting we go to his place since it was getting late (should that have been a sign?) and I said I couldn’t do that so soon considering I had just gotten out of a relationship and it was our first meet.
 He was respectful and we just continued to make out but I guess I brought up the idea of seeing him again.
 I mean, I thought that wasn’t too far-fetched from reality.
 The amount of making out and talking we did would make even the random hobo who asked us for change assume there’d be a second meet.
 He said something along the lines of “we should do a proper date; dinner, drinks, and something” and I agreed.
 The amount of making out was kind of ridiculous.
 We agreed to see each other in a week because he was going to San Diego or whatever.
-He texts me next day in the morning, I try my best to text back (I wasn’t too speedy with my responses because I was working) and then he is dead by 2pm.
-I really wouldn’t put money on my slow responses being the reason he decided to give up on texting.
-I assumed he was consumed by is travel plans and I didn’t try to reach out again.
+He texts me next day in the morning, I try my best to text back (I wasn’t too speedy with my responses because I was working) and then he was dead by 2pm.
+I assumed he was consumed by is travel plans and work so I didn’t try to reach out again.
 He decided to do the same.
 Until a month later he decides to comment on my IG stories.
 I never responded.
 He commented as if he didn’t owe me any explanation on zero communication for a month.
 I understand he doesn’t really owe me anything but he can’t expect me to not be offended by what he did then just be so willingly to communicate again.

 Some Peter Pan signs that I should’ve regarded: 35 years old.
 I asked him when his last serious relationship was and he said 4 years ago.
 Meaning, the last 4 years he’s just been dicking around.
 He had just bought a condo; 1 bedroom.
 That’s pretty clear he likes his single life and not looking to share space with someone else.
 He had a dog for a long time but ended up having his mother take care of it.
 That kind of screams “I suddenly don’t have time or energy for this dog I’ve had for many years and I’m giving up”.
 Doesn’t that say a lot about how he would be in a long term relationship?
 Lol am I being too asian?
 He expressed his goals were to find someone to marry and have kids but his actions, not the ones involving me (or lack of actions), seemed to point opposite direction.
 Judging from his social life, how he lives minus the social life, and the people he considers as friends, he is certainly Peter Pan-ing.